-The Skills Fund will be divided up into different strands, but its overall aim is to provide educational and learning opportunities for people within the Fund’s benefit area to help to improve their skills and employment opportunities.
+The Skills Fund is divided up into different strands, but its overall aim is to provide educational and learning opportunities for people within the Fund’s benefit area to help to improve their skills and employment opportunities.

-£55,000 was available through an open application process to experienced organisations that could develop and deliver STEM related training and/or education courses, a one-off event, or a programme of targeted events
+£55,000 to develop and deliver extra curriculum STEM training and/or education courses or a programme of targeted events.

-The full £55,000 may be awarded to one organisation, or split between a number of groups that applied.
-The minimum grant organisations could apply for was £10,000.
+The full £55,000 may be awarded to one organisation or split between a number of groups that apply (minimum grant application £10,000)

-- Fund the support, enhancement and expansion of existing projects / networks already set up and delivering local benefits on STEM related activities.
-Examples of these might include funding for STEM festivals / engagement days / pop up events etc.
+• Fund the support, enhancement and expansion of existing projects / networks already set up and delivering local benefits on STEM related activities

-- Create and develop new and innovative initiatives across one or more age ranges from early years, primary, secondary, further or higher education.
-Examples of this may include development of wind turbine kits for schools in science classes or other resource packs, delivery of extra curriculum activities, or provide renewable wind generators in schools etc.
+• Create and develop new and innovate initiatives across one or more age ranges from early years, primary, secondary, further or higher education.